Golden Fried Chicken Loaf

 On Sundays, streams of customers would enter the restaurant through the back door and line up in a crowded hallway to pick up their carry-out orders.
 They'd inch up to a low counter, underneath which were shelves filled with Golden Fried Chicken Loaf's famous pies.

-Charles Dohogne remembered the woman who made those pies – lattice topped apple, deep red cherry, hothouse rhubarb, cocoanut whipped cream, chocolate whipped cream, lemon meringue and more.
+Charles Dohogne remembered the woman who made those pies – lattice topped apple, deep red cherry, hothouse rhubarb, coconut whipped cream, chocolate whipped cream, lemon meringue and more.

 Those pies were works of art.
 A very nice middle aged, grandmotherly lady, about five feet, two inches and one hundred and seventy pounds, had her own separate kitchen with mixers, ovens and rolling tables.
 Everything from scratch, she was a whirlwind in there.